Probabilities of the Third Type: Statistical Relational Learning and Reasoning with Relative Frequencies: Asymptotic Analysis of the Extrapolation Behaviour

 \item The probabilities $\mathbb{P}_{\vec{n}}(R_{i}(\vec{a}))$ do not depend on $\vec{a}$. \end{enumerate}

-Then $\{R_1, \dots, R_l\}$ satisfies all extension axioms. \end{lemma} \paragraph{Proof of Lemma 1} For the sake of simplifying notation, we will only consider the single-sorted case.
+Let $\chi$ be an arbitrary extension axiom.
+Then $\chi$ holds $\mathbb{P}_{\vec{n}}$-almost-everywhere. \end{lemma} \paragraph{Proof of Lemma \ref{FirstLemma}} For the sake of simplifying notation, we will only consider the single-sorted case.
 For the multi-sorted case, the calculation is analogous.
 By induction on $l$.

 $l = 1$: Choose an arbitrary $r+1$ extension axiom $\chi$ corresponding to a set $\Phi$.
 Let $\vec{a}$ be arbitrarily chosen.
 Then by asymptotic equivalence, for sufficiently large $\vec{n}$, $\mathbb{P}_n(\varphi_{\Phi}(\vec{a},y))>\delta$ for a $\delta >0$.
 By conditions 1 and 2, we can conclude that